EladIsraeli/WpfChat/README.md

 ### Introduction

-A chat application which includes a server and client side.
+A chat application which shares the concept of `Whatsapp`, the application includes a server and client side.
 The chat system will have a database of users, groups, messages and sessions.

 ### Required Technologies/Concepts: